TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Index.rst

          sys\_page

          .. versionchanged:: 13.0
             The property has been marked as read-only.
+Avoid usages altogether, create own instances of the
+            :php:`\TYPO3\CMS\Core\Domain\Repository\PageRepository` when needed.

    PHP-Type
          object